-To supplement the stories of Boorstin, you'll also enjoy the Smithsonian's Children's Encyclopedia of American History, a book with short articles and copious illustrations, and The Beginner's American History, a book with classic Americana stories.
+To supplement the stories of Boorstin, you'll also enjoy the Smithsonian's American History: A Visual Encyclopedia, a book with short articles and copious illustrations, and The Beginner's American History, a book with classic Americana stories.
 Don't miss it!

 You'll also enjoy books about specific topics: Columbus's voyage, the Lewis and Clark Corps of Discovery expedition, a book on the Constitution, and several others.